-(i) For an employee not working on a roster, 17.5 per cent of their classification rate immediately prior to going on annual leave.
+- (i) For a Day Worker employee, 17.5 per cent of their classification rate immediately prior to going on annual leave. - (ii) For an employee working on afternoon shift they will receive 15% or if there is a weekend rate then whichever is higher. - (1) Annual Leave Loading Shiftworkers